m8pple/arch2-2016-cw/README.md

 (as was originally sort of implied).
 Some were deliberately left out for teaching purposes, while others are not as important and tend to penalise people for making the same mistakes in multiple places.
+Any instruction not covered in this list will not be tested as part of the assessment, and any implementation defined behaviour is fine (return an error, or actually implement the instruction).

 There are many instructions, but there is a lot of commonality between some instructions.
 Think about the underlying